New York & New Jersey

 Our goals are to provide unparalleled customer service to grantees as well as the public and to ensure that awarded grant funds ultimately enhance the operations, safety, and security of transit systems for their users by providing operationally safe equipment and facilities.

-Region 2 works closely with metropolitan planning organizations, public transit agencies, local governments, New York State Department of Transportation, and New Jersey Department of Transportation to support transit investments in communities throughout the states of New York and New Jersey.
+Region II works closely with metropolitan planning organizations, public transit agencies, local governments, New York State Department of Transportation, and the New Jersey Department of Transportation to support transit investments in communities throughout the states of New York and New Jersey.
+Some of Region II’s largest metropolitan planning organizations include:

-Region 2 currently manages 47 active grantees with 94% of its portfolio being distributed amongst its five largest grantees, which are:
+Region II currently manages 45 active grantees with 96% of its portfolio being distributed among its five largest grantees: